 Six Common Types of Workplace Conflict

-Because conflict can negatively affect the workplace, many companies are seeking to create strategies for resolving conflict.
-One of the most important steps involving conflicts is to identify the source and type of conflict to ensure that the root cause is addressed.
-While there are a variety of types and causes of workplace conflict, this article will discuss six common causes.
-These types of conflict are leadership, personality-based, creative idea, discrimination, culture, and task-based.
-Each of these types of conflict will have the effects listed above and will affect a variety of people, even those not directly involved in the conflict.
+Because conflict can negatively affect the workplace, many companies are seeking to create strategies for effective conflict resolution.
+One of the most important steps involving conflict is to identify the source and type of conflict to ensure that the root cause is addressed.
+While there are a variety of types and causes of workplace conflicts, this article will discuss six common causes.

 In discussing each of these types, there will be an example included.
-The example will be based on these facts:

 - Everyone involved works for Dream Corp, a company that creates and sells luxury bedding.